bplaat/android-apps/README.md

-# rfidviewer-android
+# bplaat/rfidviewer-android
 A simple Android that can read Mifare Classic RFID cards